 In January 2009 the Borders, Citizenship and Immigration Bill was introduced, covering some aspects of the 'Simplification Bill'.
-The terms in which the Bill was originally described were tough; repeating the rhetoric of his predecessor, Liam Byrne, the Minister Phil Woolas described the changes as 'part of the biggest shake-up to the immigration system for a generation'.
+The terms in which the Bill was originally described were tough; repeating the rhetoric of his predecessor, Liam Byrne, the Minister Phil Woolas described the changes as 'part of the biggest shakeup to the immigration system for a generation'.
 Citizenship was still implicitly treated as an aspect of immigration, and foreigners linked with a threat to security: the reference to a new system for 'counting people in and out of the country', for example, can only echo a famous quotation from the Falklands War.
 Measures are described as designed to 'strengthen the border', even if the measures are just as likely in reality to destabilise communities.
-The stated view of the Minister was that: 'Migration only works if it brings benefits', meaning benefits to the UK: accordingly the Bill formed part of the project to restrict access to full social welfare benefits and housing much more closely restricted to citizens (though in reality policy in this respect has already been heavily restricted), to make foreign nationals carry identity cards, and to begin to implement a systematic requirement for "earned citizenship", which will mean "active citizenship" (volunteering).
+The stated view of the Minister was that: 'Migration only works if it brings benefits', meaning benefits to the UK: accordingly the Bill formed part of the project to restrict access to full social welfare benefits and housing much more closely restricted to citizens (though in reality policy in this respect has already been heavily restricted), to make foreign nationals carry identity cards, and to begin to implement a systematic requirement for 'earned citizenship', which will mean 'active citizenship' (volunteering).
 Enactment having been expected in the autumn of 2009, the Bill received Royal Assent on 21st July.
 However, the provisions that would have brought the beginning of the end to the Common Travel Area with Ireland had been thrown out of the Bill during debate in the House of Lords in April.
 The parts of the 2009 Act concerned with border functions and restriction on overseas students' studies came into force immediately.
-Sections including those relating to naturalisation, to the registration as British of people born abroad to British mothers before 1961, to people-trafficking for exploitation and to the requirement that the UKBA be required to safeguard children's welfare in its work (although this, without more, is likely to be of little practical significance in any event101) are not yet in force.102
+Sections including those relating to naturalisation, to the registration as British of people born abroad to British mothers before 1961, to people-trafficking for exploitation and to the requirement that the UKBA safeguard children's welfare in its work (although this, without more, is likely to be of little practical significance in any event101), and provisions allowing British citizenship to be transmitted by members of the armed forces, even if they are not British, were delayed.
+They are not yet in force.
+102